deytalytics/dataproductpoc-docs/dp-authentication.md

 ## Authorisation
 Authorisation means ensuring that an authenticated user is permitted to access the requested data.
-For a REST API, authorisation can be confined to ensuring that a user/role is entitled to access a particular endpoint or more fine grained authorisation can be provided which ensures only certain datasets or even dataset fields are provided.
+For a REST API, authorisation can be confined to ensuring that a user/role is entitled to access a particular endpoint For more fine grained data authorisation requirements, authorisation can be provided which ensures only certain datasets or even dataset fields are provided.

 # Implementing Authentication & Authorisation within an Organisation
 ![Proposed authentication & authorisation architecture](dp-authentication.png)